tcheitz/CourierApp/README.md

 ### Services

-Create **PackageService** to include operations such as calculating discount for applicable offers, total cost for each package, loading packages into vehicles, and estimating time for each package.
+**PackageService**: to include operations such as calculating discount for applicable offers, total cost for each package, and filtering packages by more packages, more weights, less distance for efficiency of delivery.

-Implementation of these functionalites only by passing respective tests.
+**OfferService**: to register offers from OfferCodes.txt file

+**VehicleService** to ship packages by tagging to vehicles, and estimating time for each package.